sovit-123/receipt_ocr/README.md

 ## Setup SROIE v2 Dataset

+**[Download the dataset from Kaggle](https://www.kaggle.com/datasets/sovitrath/receipt-ocr-input/data) if you do not want to create the annotations on your own**.

+*Else following the below steps.*

 Download the SROIE v2 dataset from [here on Kaggle](https://www.kaggle.com/datasets/urbikn/sroie-datasetv2).

 Move it to the input directory and if needed rename the parent directory of the downloaded dataset so that the structure looks like this: